ahopgood/Vagrant-Puppet/modules/java/README.markdown

 The *.deb* installers will need to be created via **java-package** on your target version of Ubuntu in order to install correctly (this includes the correct bit version 32 vs 64-bit).
 Then try installing via `dpkg -i oracle-javax-jdk_xuxx_amd64/x86-Ubuntu_xx.xx.deb` on a blank OS install to see what dependencies and versions are required for that version of Ubuntu.
 The above mentioned dependencies can be encapsulated in an *if* clause based on the `$::operatingsystemmajrelease` value enabling the correct dependencies to be installed for your generated .deb file.

+## ToDo
+### CentOS
+* Move CentOS code into separate manifest
+### Ubuntu
+* Split out Ubuntu code into separate manifest
+* Create the ability to set a default major version via a parameter
+* Create the ability to have multi tenanted JVMs via a parameter, without the tenancy set to true we will remove any other major versions of the oracle JVM (just list we do to enable downgrades of updates).
+* Use of definitions per major version using the **define** keyword, this will prevent puppet complaining about duplicate resources.